yasirkula/UnityBezierSolution/.github/README.md

 If you want to create a linear path between the end points of the spline, you can call the **ConstructLinearPath()** function.

 ![auto-construct](Images/4_2.png)

+- **Auto calculate the normals**

+If you want to calculate the spline's normal vectors automatically, you can call the **AutoCalculateNormals( float normalAngle = 0f, int smoothness = 10 )** function.
+All resulting normal vectors will be rotated around their Z axis by "normalAngle" degrees.
+Additionally, each end point's normal vector will be rotated by that end point's "autoCalculatedNormalAngleOffset" degrees. "smoothness" determines how many intermediate steps are taken between each consecutive end point to calculate those end points' normal vectors.
+More intermediate steps is better but also slower to calculate.

+If auto calculated normals don't look quite right despite modifying the "normalAngle" (*Auto Calculated Normals Angle* in the Inspector) and "autoCalculatedNormalAngleOffset" (*Normal Angle* in the Inspector) variables, you can either consider inserting new end points to the sections of the spline that normals don't behave correctly, or setting the normals manually.

 ## UTILITY FUNCTIONS